shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 diesel migration run
 ```

-Now we can run the following command to create `.env` file in our project which would contain the database url.
+Now we can run the following command to create a `.env` file in our project which would contain the database URL.

 ```
 DATABASE_URL=postgres://username:password@localhost/sol_stream_indexer > .env